💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 Vacuum erection device

-Another potential therapy option for Peyronie's disease is vacuum erection med-devices (VED).
-Also known as a 'penis pump', it, like PTT, has little data on its efficacy, although there is emerging evidence that it is a feasible choice.
+Another potential therapy option for Peyronie's disease is vacuum erection devices (VED).
+Also known as a "penis pump," a vacuum erection device, like PTT, has little data on its efficacy, although there is emerging evidence that it is a feasible choice.

-A VED, sometimes known as a penile pump, is a device that places the penis in a vacuum tube.
+A vacuum erection device places the penis in a vacuum tube.
 The VED will next use suction to stretch and tug the penis.
 The gadget is used to treat erectile dysfunction in males and can also treat Peyronie's disease.

-In terms of research, a 2020 study found that using a vacuum pump therapy can assist minimize penile curvature and improve blood flow caused by Peyronie's disease.
+In terms of research, a 2020 study found that using vacuum pump therapy can minimize penile curvature and improve blood flow caused by Peyronie's disease.

 The research included 53 males, 23 of whom did not use a VED.